Frequently Asked Questions

 Practices will earn a payment adjustment based on four performance categories: Quality, Improvement Activities, Promoting Interoperability and Cost.
 Each component is a weighted score that will contribute to your overall payment adjustment in 2022 for participation in the 2019 QPP program year.

 Eligible clinicians who provide clinical care and bill under Medicare Part B FFS (Fee-For-Service) can participate in MIPS through the QCDR.
 MIPS-eligible clinicians include physicians, physician assistants, nurse practitioners, clinical nurse specialists and certified registered nurse anesthetists.

 Click here to see if you are eligible to participate in MIPS!

-Eligible clinicians who are actively submitting their patient data to PINNACLE and/or the Diabetes Collaborative Registries can request that ACC report their 2019 MIPS data on their behalf.
-The ACC will submit eligible clinician’s data for MIPS only if the eligible provider and/or group completes an electronic data release consent form (eDRCF) by the ACC-specified deadline.
+Eligible clinicians who are actively submitting their patient data to PINNACLE and/or the Diabetes Collaborative Registries can request that the outpatient registry team report their 2020 MIPS data on their behalf.
+The outpatient registry team submit eligible clinician’s data for MIPS only if the eligible provider and/or group completes an electronic data release consent form (eDRCF) by the ACC-specified deadline.
 The eDRCF allows the QCDR to release quality measure data to CMS on the clinicians’ behalf.
 Regardless of submission method, CMS requires consent for the ACC to submit data on your behalf.

-- Practices must be actively submitting data to the ACC via their EHR system integration by Nov.
-1, 2019.
+- Practices must be actively submitting data to the registries through their EHR system integration by Nov.
+2, 2020.

 - Only clinicians who submit an eDRCF for MIPS reporting will have their data submitted to CMS.